HollowDude/HollowDude/README.md

 ## 🤝 Let’s Connect

-Feel free to open an issue or shoot me a message.
-I call things as I see them—no fluff, just code.
+Feel free to open an issue or shoot me a message